APPROACH & ACTIVITIES

 Development and launch of the film Choose Right, Choose Safe!

-Carry out user friendly research and policy advocacy on N+FFS
+Carry out user-friendly research and policy advocacy on N+FFS

 The N+3F launches pilot project on traceability with Samaj Pragati Sahayog, Madhya Pradesh